TeamNexile/jk-workshop-docs/level-making/particles.md

 # Particles folder
 {: .no_toc }

-contains the details about the particles on screen.<!-- more -->
+contains the details about the particles on screen<!-- more -->
 {: .fs-6 .fw-300 }

 ## Table of contents